-Take a little time familiarising yourself with the channel you choose - think about how it works, the etiquette, and the advertising opportunities.
-Consider some targeted advertising spend - a little at first, more later if it’s paying dividends.
-Include some clear business goals in your digital strategy, and think about how you will measure the success of your efforts.
+Take a little time familiarising yourself with the channel you choose – think about how it works, the etiquette, and the advertising opportunities.
+Consider some targeted advertising spend – a little at first, and more later if it's paying dividends.
+Include some clear business goals in your digital strategy, and think about how you'll measure the success of your efforts.

 The benefits of paid advertising stop the moment you stop paying.
 Your online words and deeds will be around, and findable, a great deal longer.
 Learn more about how you can use social media for business.

-If you are using your own website to engage with your customers, remember to consider the legal aspects of privacy, spam and electronic transactions.
+If you're using your own website to engage with your customers, remember to consider the legal aspects of privacy, spam and electronic transactions.

 Measure and monitor

-Make sure you have decided what you're measuring such as click-through-rate (CTR - i.e. how many people are coming to your site from a particular location) and conversions (how many are continuing on to buy something).
+Make sure you've decided what you're measuring – such as click-through-rate (CTR - i.e. how many people are coming to your site from a particular location) and conversions (how many are continuing on to buy something).